 - Score report preference – This refers to which school you would like your score report to be sent.
 You can select up to four colleges or universities with the basic fee.

-You may already have a college preference in mind, but the above-information is still essential.
+You may already have a college preference in mind, but the above-information is still necessary.
 This will allow the ACT to be able to match you to college institutions where you would most likely succeed.

 In other words, the more detailed you are with your student account profile, the closely matched your credentials are to potential colleges.
 The same information will be used by colleges when they need to send you emails.